Nephrology Billing Services in South Carolina

 BlueCross BlueShield of South Carolina processes the largest share of South Carolina commercial nephrology claims.
 We know their SC specific fee schedules, prior authorization requirements for nephrology procedures, and their appeal timelines when claims are denied.
 90960-90966 are based on patient age and number of physician contacts per month.

-Healthy Connections routes nephrology patients through 5 managed care plans: Select Health, Molina, Absolute Total Care, and 2 more.
+Healthy Connections Medicaid routes nephrology patients through 5 managed care plans: Absolute Total Care (Centene subsidiary), First Choice by Select Health, Healthy Blue by BlueChoice (BCBS SC), and 2 more.
 Each MCO has its own nephrology authorization and billing rules that we manage.

-Palmetto GBA processes Medicare nephrology claims in South Carolina with its own Local Coverage Determinations.
-We navigate Palmetto GBA's policies around dialysis facility coordination to prevent medical necessity denials.
+Palmetto GBA (Jurisdiction M) processes Medicare nephrology claims in South Carolina with its own Local Coverage Determinations.
+We navigate Palmetto GBA (Jurisdiction M)'s policies around dialysis facility coordination to prevent medical necessity denials.

 Denial Prevention for South Carolina Nephrology